March 31, 2021

-One of our most important ministries as a church has been our efforts on behalf of racial justice and fair housing laws in Cleveland Heights.
+Faith communities must do more than pay lip service to equality.
+Forest Hill Church strives to narrow educational, financial and social gaps between blacks and whites.
+One of our longest-running ministries as a church has been our efforts on behalf of racial justice and fair housing laws in Cleveland Heights.
 Learn more about Forest Hill Church’s history at working to find solutions to systemic racial oppression here.